-Heafey Law Library is a private library.
-Access is limited to Santa Clara University faculty, staff, law school students and attorneys who purchase a Heafey Law Library Courtesy Card.
-Non-Law SCU students have restricted access to the library collection upon presenting a valid pass from the University Library staff to Heafey staff.
-Click here for a listing of other Bay Area law libraries.
-For more information, please review our Public Access Policy.
+Non-Law SCU students have restricted access to the library collection upon presenting a valid pass from the University Library staff to Law Library staff.
+Clickhere for a listing of other Bay Area law libraries.

 SCU law school graduates may continue to use all law library facilities and borrow circulating materials until the first day of the month immediately following the first Bar exam after graduation, which is August 1st for May graduates and March 1st for December graduates.

-During this period, your Access Card will continue to work in the law library’s card readers and computer labs.
-Your Novell Account ID will continue to be active for 90 days following your graduation date.
-At the end of this 90-day grace period, your Novell Account will be deactivated, and you will no longer be able to access Groupwise e-mail or use the SCU wireless network.
+During this period, your Access Card will continue to work in Charney Hall.
+Your Network ID will continue to be active for 90 days following your graduation date.
+At the end of this 90-day grace period, your Network Account will be deactivated, and you will no longer be able to access Google Apps email or use the SCU wireless network.
 Please be aware that SmartPrint funds are removed after graduation.
 You will need to add money to a flex account on your Access Card in order to print in the library.
 Finally, you should be aware that Lexis and Westlaw will limit or eliminate your access to electronic research databases at some point after graduation (check with Lexis or Westlaw representatives for exact dates).

-SCU law school graduates who have passed a state Bar exam must purchase a Courtesy Card in order to obtain continued access and borrowing privileges at Heafey Law Library.
-Courtesy Card access does not include access to computer labs or conference rooms.
+SCU law school graduates who have passed a state Bar exam must purchase a Law Library Card in order to obtain continued access and borrowing privileges at the Santa Clara University Law Library.
+The Law Library Card access does not include access to classrooms, conference room, or study rooms.
 Currently, the law library charges an annual fee of $50 for SCU Law alumni who have been in practice for less than five years and an annual fee of $100 for SCU Law alumni who have been in practice for five or more years.